joelfuller2016/FLUJO/PROJECT_PLAN.md

 ## Conclusion

-This enhanced project plan transforms FLUJO from \"impressive vision with execution uncertainty\" to \"systematic delivery of intelligent AI orchestration platform.\" The **MCP-First approach** provides:
+This enhanced project plan transforms FLUJO from "impressive vision with execution uncertainty" to "systematic delivery of intelligent AI orchestration platform."
+The **MCP-First approach** provides:

 - **85% improvement** in project success probability through reasoning foundation
 - **95% better** progress tracking and visibility